krustur/AmigaOsBuilder/README.md

 1. This will cause all of the files from the 'C:\MyAmigaOs\Source\Workbench_3.1\content\\_\_systemdrive\_\_'  folder to be copied into the 'C:\MyAmigaOs\Output\System' folder
     -Note that the \_\_systemdrive\_\_ has been changed to System.
 There's a bunch of aliases that you can use that will map to specific output folders.
 For the full list, check out `private static readonly IDictionary<string, string> AliasToOutputMap = new Dictionary<string, string> { ... }` in the code.

+### First test
+1. To test this, configure an Amiga emulator to use the Output\\System folder as a hard drive
+1. When you start your emulator it should load your vanilla install of Workbench 3.1

 ### Let's add Lha
 1. Make a sub folder in Source, named 'Lha\_2.15'
 1. Download 'lha_68k.lha' from http://aminet.net/package/util/arc/lha_68k